What to do in Taroko National Park. Don’t miss it!

 - Baiyang Trail

-Perhaps my favorite attraction in Taroko National Park is the Wenshan Hot Spring.
-The Hot Spring which is discreetly hidden in the valley of the Taroko Gorge is fed by hot volcanic water.
-The naturally heated stream pours out of cracks in the mountain side and into the almost indistinguishable pool set into the freezing cold river.
+One of my favorite things to do in Taroko National Park is to visit the Wenshan Hot Spring in the middle of winter.
+The Wenshan Hot Spring is hidden in the valley of the Taroko Gorge, fed by hot volcanic water.
+The naturally heated water pours out of cracks in the side of the gorge and into a small rock pool carved into the river banks.

-To get here head about 5km up the winding mountain road away from the town.
-Keep an eye out for the almost hidden hot spring sign (right hand side just before the tunnel).
-From the road side the small route continues over the fence and down an almost vertical and slippery stone staircase.
-Descend through the tunnel cutting the mountainside and cross the river by a handmade rope bridge in a scene reminiscent of an Indiana Jones film.
+From the roadside, a small route continues over the road barrier and down an almost vertical and slippery stone staircase.
+Descend through the footpath tunnel and cross the river by a rope swing bridge.
+It is a scene reminiscent of an Indiana Jones film.

-From the rope bridge the rest should be somewhat obvious.
-Use your own judgement or caution towards the sign which states Danger No Swimming.
+From the rope swing bridge, the rest is fairly obvious.
+Use your own judgment or caution towards the sign which states Danger No Swimming.